emiraga/wikigraph/README.md

  - page.sql.gz
  - redirect.sql.gz

+Prepare redis server: (1) Client timeout is annoying, disable that (2) Unix sockets are slightly faster.
+Relevant lines from `redis.conf`

+    unixsocket /tmp/redis.sock
+    timeout 0

+We rely on copy-on-write mechanism just like redis, that's why `overcommit_memory` should be set for all nodes.

 On a single machine first generate graphs.
 Edit settings in `src/config.h.in` and compile binaries in Release mode (with asserts).

     cmake -DCMAKE_BUILD_TYPE=ReleaseAssert src/